Australia's banking watchdog flags end of investor credit cap

-SYDNEY (Reuters) - Australia’s banking regulator is considering removing a cap on loans designed to curb speculators from driving a debt-fuelled bubble in the country’s property market.
+SYDNEY, March 2 (Reuters) - Australia’s banking regulator is considering removing a previously set cap on investor credit that was designed to stop a debt-fuelled bubble in the country’s housing market.

-Australian Prudential Regulation Authority (APRA) Chairman Wayne Byres told a parliamentary committee on Thursday the 10 percent annual limit it set on investor credit last year was“probably reaching the end of its useful life”.
+Australian Prudential Regulation Authority (APRA) Chairman Wayne Byres told a parliamentary committee on Thursday the 10 percent annual growth cap it set last year was“probably reaching the end of its useful life”.

-The tighter regulations, which also include a 30 percent cap to new interest-only loans, have helped slow down lending and cool prices.
+The tighter regulations, which also include a 30 percent limit to new interest-only loans, have helped cool prices in recent months, Byres said.

-Home values across Australia’s major cities fell for a fifth straight month in February with the once red-hot Sydney market now offering negative returns.

-Investor loan growth was now well below 5 percent, half the rate in 2014, the regulator said.
-New interest-only loans had fallen by a third to about 20 percent.

 “We think the quality of lending the banking system is doing today is certainly higher and better than it was a few years ago,” Byres said.